Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 • Re-engagement — a targeted SMS to contacts whose last activity date crosses a stale threshold.

-• Payment reminders — invoice due dates from the CRM become timed reminders, not angry calls.
+• Payment reminders — invoice due dates from the CRM become timed reminders, not awkward calls.

-If you are still weighing the two channels side-by-side, our breakdown of CRM vs email marketing covers where each wins.
+If you are still weighing the two channels side-by-side, our breakdown of CRM vs Email Marketing: What African Businesses Actually Need (And When to Use Both) covers where each wins.
 In most real pipelines, SMS and email work together — and the CRM is the glue.

 Where SMS belongs in the CRM customer journey